 - Remember the communal spaces are communal for a reason and everyone should enjoy them.

 - Tensions can build easily in houseshares because tiny little things that people do can start to grate on you.
 Try and be as open with each other as possible so you don’t explode one day.
 Also, don’t be passive-aggressive.
 That’s the worst kind of flatmate.

 - Enjoy it – when you find one that works it’s the most amazing experience!

 That’s it from me, folks.
-I hope that’s been helpful.
+I hope it’s been helpful in giving you lots of valuable information about flatsharing in London.
 I’ve tried hard to cover everything you need to know about the world of flat-sharing – both good and bad.
 Hopefully, you will now be armed and ready to take on your new home.
 Good luck!